Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Background

 \subsection{Industrial and Regulatory Context}

 Beyond the Internet, critical infrastructure and vertical sectors (e.g., energy, telecommunications, finance, and automotive) are equally exposed.
 Standards bodies such as ETSI \cite{etsi-qsc}, ENISA \cite{enisa-quantum}, and IEC \cite{iec62351} have initiated quantum-safety analyses.
 In the automotive domain, secure firmware updates and V2X communications are governed by initiatives such as Uptane \cite{uptane-spec}, IEEE~1609.2 \cite{ieee1609-2}, and ETSI ITS \cite{etsi-its}, all of which depend on digital signatures vulnerable to quantum attacks.
-Vendors including Microsoft, Apple, Google, and Linux distributions have started deploying hybrid key exchanges in TLS, SSH, and messaging protocols (e.g., Signal PQXDH \cite{signal-pqxdh}, Apple iMessage PQ3 \cite{apple-pq3}).
-Regulatory guidance increasingly requires organizations to perform cryptographic inventories and prepare migration roadmaps.
+Vendors including Microsoft, Apple, Google, and Linux distributions have started deploying hybrid key exchanges in TLS, SSH, and messaging protocols.